galXX19/BookStore/README.md

 - book authors: hold the book id and the publisher id of a book

 Models:
-publisher, author and book author.
+publisher, author, book, and book author.

+Controllers:
+- publisher: shows, creates, deletes, and edits an element
+-